spinnaker/spinnaker.github.io/setup/monitoring/stackdriver.md

 Proceed to [install the dashboards](#installing-the-stackdriver-dashboards)

-## Installing the Stackdriver Dashboards
+## Installing the Stackdriver dashboards

 *__Note__: The Stackdriver Dashboard API is currently whitelisted, so you need a registered STACKDRIVER_API key in order to use it.
 If you